bdg221/qosf_task/README.md

 U3(-1/2 pi, -pi, 0)
 U3(0, -1/4 pi, 0)

-This was confirmed in IBM Composer ([screenshot](./images/Trace_overlap_cost.png)) to be the correct parameters to create an accurate deomposition of a Toffoli gate..
+This was confirmed in IBM Composer ([screenshot](./images/Trace_overlap_cost.png)) to be the correct parameters to create an accurate decomposition of a Toffoli gate..

 Interestingly, the Frobenius norm and trace norm both gave results very close to the answer above.
 Frobenius norm: